Shumin326/Quadrotor/README.md

 ![](CrazyFlie.png)

-- Control part is implementing papers: “Minimum snap trajectory generation and control for quadrotors” from D. Mellinger and V. Kumar, and "Geometric tracking control of a quadrotor uav on SE(3)" from T. Lee, M. Leok, and N. McClamroch.
+- Control part is implementing the papers: “Minimum snap trajectory generation and control for quadrotors” from D. Mellinger and V. Kumar, and "Geometric tracking control of a quadrotor uav on SE(3)" from T. Lee, M. Leok, and N. McClamroch.

 - graph search part uses Dijkstra and A* algorithm (implemented 2, but choose 1 to use) to generate collision free way points.